dbohdan/hicolor/README.md

 I wrote this program because I wanted to create images with the characteristic high-color look, and nothing seemed to support high color.
 It implements its own simple [file format](format.md) and converts between this format and PNG.
 It can also convert normal PNG to normal 32-bit PNG with only high color color values.
 (This simulates a roundtrip through HiColor without creating a temporary file.)
 To reduce the quantization error (the difference between the original and the high-color pixel), HiColor uses the period-appropriate [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm.
 Dithering can be disabled with a command line flag.
 HiColor files have the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit.

 Quantized images compress better when their originals, so HiColor may serve as a less-lossy alternative to the 256-color [pngquant](https://pngquant.org/).
-However, unlike pngquant, it does not preserve transparency.
+Quantizing a PNG file to PNG preserves transparency (but does not quantize the alpha channel).
+Conversion to and from the HiColor format does not preserve transparency.

 The program is written in C with minimal dependencies and builds as a static binary by default.
 It works at least on Linux and Windows 98 Second Edition, 2000 Service Pack 4, XP, and 7.